MicrosoftDocs/azure-docs/articles/virtual-machines/sizes/retired-sizes-list.md

 | Esv3-Type1       |                    |
 | Esv3-Type2       |                    |

-For a list of previous-gen ADH sizes which will soon be retired, see [previous-gen ADH sizes](./previous-gen-sizes-list.md#adh-previous-gen-sizes).
+For a list of previous-gen ADH sizes that will soon be retired, see [previous-gen ADH sizes](./previous-gen-sizes-list.md#adh-previous-gen-sizes).

 ## Next steps
 - For a list of previous-gen sizes, see [Previous generation Azure VM sizes](./previous-gen-sizes-list.md).